Whizzer (Marvel Comics): Bronze Age

 Roy Thomas and penciller John Buscema created an alternate-universe team of heroes called the Squadron Supreme, who debut in Avengers #85 (Feb.
 1971).
 After an initial skirmish with four Avengers, the teams unite to stop a common threat.
-The characters including the Whizzer, whose name is Stanley Stewart, were identical in name and appearance to the Squadron Sinister, which caused confusion in Marvel's production department, as the covers of The Avengers #85 and #141 (Nov.
-1975) "cover-blurbed" appearances by the Squadron Sinister, when in fact it was the Squadron Supreme that appeared in both issues.
+The Squadron Supreme's version of Whizzer is Stanley Stewart, who gained superpowers from the mutagenic effects of a fogbank of unknown nature.